Gender budgeting as a way of increasing women’s and men’s participation in budget processes

 - focus groups involving gender experts;

-- involving an official national representative expert on gender equality (Federal Chancellery, Bundeskanzleramt, BKA), engaging gender experts more broadly; and ensuring the balanced participation of women and men in programming groups.
+- involving an official national representative expert on gender equality (for the Federal Chancellery, or Bundeskanzleramt), engaging gender experts more broadly and ensuring the balanced participation of women and men in programming groups.

 As a result of this participation, expert knowledge fed into the processes of project design and corresponding budgeting.
-By ensuring the participation of organisations dedicated to equality, non-discrimination and the rights of people’s responsibilities, Austria was able to ensure compliance with EU Treaties, Article 7 and national policies.
+By ensuring the participation of organisations dedicated to equality, non-discrimination and the rights of people’s responsibilities, Austria was able to ensure compliance with EU treaties, Article 7 of th Constitution and national policies.